 Diu is different.
 This tiny island linked by a bridge to Gujarat's southern coast is infused with Portuguese history; its major architectural landmarks include three churches and a seafront fort; the streets of the main town are remarkably clean and quiet once you get off the tourist-packed waterfront strip; and alcohol is legal here.
 If you've been spending time immersed in the intensity of Gujarati cities, or just really need a beer, Diu offers a refreshing break.

 Despite its draw as a seaside destination, Diu is not a great choice for a beach-centric vacation.
 Most of its sandy strips are littered with trash, and the throngs of families make them better for people-watching than sun-worshipping.
 Add in the random drunk-guy factor, and any fantasies you have of a tropical paradise will surely be dashed.
 Diu, however, is one of the safest places in India to ride a scooter, with minimum traffic and excellent roads, and zipping along the coast with the wind in your hair is a joy.

 Like Daman and Goa, Diu was a Portuguese colony until taken over by India in 1961.
-With Daman, it is still governed from Delhi as a Union Territory.
-It includes Diu island, about 11km by 3km, separated from the coast by a narrow channel, and two tiny mainland enclaves.
+With Daman, it is still governed from Delhi as part of the Union Territory of Daman & Diu and is not part of Gujarat.
+It includes Diu Island, about 11km by 3km, separated from the mainland by a narrow channel, and two tiny mainland enclaves.
 One of these, housing the village of Ghoghla, is the entry point to Diu from Una.

-The island’s main industries are fishing, tourism, booze and salt.
+The island’s main industries are fishing, tourism, alcohol and salt.
 Kalpana Distillery at Malala produces rum from sugar cane.